Dougal Howard

-Dougal Howard (born 25 March 1996) is a professional Australian rules footballer playing for the St Kilda Football Club in the Australian Football League (AFL).
+Dougal Howard (born 25 March 1996) is a former professional Australian rules footballer who most recently played for the St Kilda Football Club in the Australian Football League (AFL).
 Formerly playing for Port Adelaide, which recruited him with pick 56 in the 2014 national draft, he was traded to St Kilda at the end of the 2019 season.

 Early life and junior football

 Howard was born and raised in Wagga Wagga, New South Wales and he played his junior football with the East Wagga Kooringal club.
 As a teenager he moved to Albury to study at university where he played with the Murray Bushrangers and attracted the interest of AFL scouts.

 AFL career

 Port Adelaide

 Howard made his debut in the first Showdown of the 2016 AFL season at Adelaide Oval.
 Howard played only three games until an anterior cruciate ligament injury ended his season prematurely.

 Howard played 20 games in the 2018 AFL season, only missing two games with a broken hand.
 He played some impressive shut-down jobs on the league's best forwards and lead the competition for one-percenters with 230.
 He signed a three-year contract extension with until the end of 2022.
 In 2019, Howard captained Port Adelaide in the club's round 9, 38-point win against Gold Coast at Adelaide Oval.
 After the game, coach Ken Hinkley said of Howard that "we absolutely believe that Dougal's an emerging leader of our football club ...
 We saw an occasional mistake, we saw some really impressive stuff, we saw a willingness to take the game on – that's what you want from a young leader, that's not to let it burden him."